jishmachiraykal/DevOps-Docker-Kubernetes-Terraform-and-Azure-DevOps/IaC/terraform_basics/README.md

 * Different configuration inside main.tf can be separated and kept in different files ex: output variables etc...
 Any number of .tf files inside tf folder will be considered/executed when we do terraform apply/plan

 * Its always good to destroy tf after creating it.Take it as a cycle.tf commands will first refreshes the state and then go ahead and executed the config instructions

+* Terraform is installed using steps from https://askubuntu.com/questions/983351/how-to-install-terraform-in-ubuntu